Istria

 The city of Rovinj is the undeniable pearl of the north Adriatic.
 Porec and Umag are north of Rovinj.
 The islands of Brijuni National Park were the former Yugoslav President Tito’s residence, where there is still a safari park with many animals.

 Several medieval coastal towns are worth seeing following the road to the center of the Istrian peninsula.
-Charming and inviting places like Groznjan, one of Istria’s most lively medieval hilltop towns with many galleries and art studios, and Motovun, which has the best-preserved medieval hilltop settlements.
+Charming and inviting places, such as Groznjan, one of Istria’s most lively medieval hilltop towns boosting with many galleries and art studios, and Motovun, which has the best-preserved medieval hilltop settlements.
 It is also the host of the Motovun film festival.

 Other inviting towns include Hum, the smallest town in the world, Buzet, Vodnjan, and many others.